 "Second injection for SI joint problem.
 Doctor and all staff were very considerate and caring.
 They worked together to make a trying experience as easy as possible for me." – Charles P.

 Interventional Spine & Pain Management

-Dr. Gabriella Gutman is a board-certified, fellowship-trained interventional pain management specialist.
+Dr. Gabriella Gutman is a double board-certified, fellowship-trained interventional pain management specialist.
 Her expertise lies in the diagnosis and treatment of neuromusculoskeletal disorders with specialty training in the nonsurgical care of neck and back pain.
 Specifically, she performs minimally invasive fluoroscopic-guided spinal interventions, including epidural injections, selective nerve root blocks, peripheral nerve blocks, sympathetic blocks, radiofrequency denervation, neurolysis, spinal cord stimulation, and peripheral nerve stimulation.

 She is an active member of several musculoskeletal and spinal intervention societies and is a co-author of medical articles and numerous book chapters on spine- and pain-related disorders.
 Dr. Gutman is board-certified in both physical medicine and rehabilitation and pain medicine.

 Dr. Gutman completed her undergraduate studies at Brandeis University, where she graduated with honors and obtained her bachelor’s degree in biology and philosophy.
 She attended medical school at St. George’s University School of Medicine, where she graduated at the top of her class and completed an internship in internal medicine at Staten Island University Hospital in New York.